Claymore2106/LootRoller/README.md

 ######Pre-alpha

+v0.0.10
+- Add 'Items' submenu
+  - Add 'Create' option
+  - Add 'List' option
+    - This option supports listing items in the master table as well as current unsaved changes.
+  - Add 'Back' option

+- Create 'lootroller.bat' file to easily execute the file for Windows users.

 v0.0.09
 - Begin overhaul of interface
   - Going to ditch state file in favor of a continuous loop
     - (Quietly questioning why I didn't opt for this in the first place)
   - Will be run with Items, NPC, Drop, Help, and Exit
-    - Items will enter item related menu, NPC will enter NPC, Drop will drop etc.
+    - Items will enter item related menu, NPC will enter NPC, Drop will drop etc
-  - Will have a master database of all items and all NPCs and all NPC tables.
+  - Will have a master database of all items and all NPCs and all NPC tables
-    - This will allow for items to be created once and reused in other tables.
+    - This will allow for items to be created once and reused in other tables
-    - Will also allow for easier editing of items across tables.
+    - Will also allow for easier editing of items across tables
-  - NPCs will be able to have multiple tables, and a current, 'default' table.
+  - NPCs will be able to have multiple tables, and a current, 'default' table
     - This will allow for NPCs to be reused later in the game.
-For instance, a reoccuring boss.
+For instance, a reoccuring boss

 v0.0.08
 - Removed testing files, renamed cfgtest to chand